What's the Verdict on Rhodium Plating?

-Everybody wants to protect his or her jewelry and keep it looking beauteous (that’s the reason we’re in business)!
-There are a number of things you can do to ensure that your favorite pieces stay shiny, as well as a number of things you should avoid in order to steer clear of tarnish.
+Everybody wants to protect their jewelry and keep it looking beautiful (that’s the reason we’re in business)!
+There are a number of things you can do to ensure your favorite pieces stay shiny and avoid tarnish.

 The Rhodium Plating Process

-Jewelers who rhodium plate their jewelry have a specific process that needs to be followed closely, otherwise things will go awry.
+Jewelers who rhodium plate jewelry have a specific process they must follow closely or things go awry.

-First, they will remove any scratches, and polish and clean the piece of jewelry thoroughly.
-They will then rinse the jewelry in distilled water (a vital part of the process – if tap water or anything other than distilled water is used - contaminants will adhere to the jewelry and the plating will not take).
+First, they remove any scratches and clean the piece of jewelry thoroughly.
+They then rinse the jewelry in distilled water.
+If tap water or anything other than distilled water is used, contaminants will adhere to the surface and the plating will not take.

-Second, the jewelry is “electro cleaned” – subjected to electric currents with anodes to remove any further contaminants or corrosion products.
-Following the electro cleaning, the piece is once again rinsed in distilled water, where it is then exposed to a metallic bond activating solution.
+Second, the piece is “electro cleaned” – subjected to electric currents with anodes to remove any further contaminants or corrosives.
+Following the electro cleaning, the piece is rinsed in distilled water again and exposed to a metallic bond.
+This activates the solution.

 This Sounds Great!
 So What’s the Debate?

 After the plating process has been enacted, the end result should be a spectacularly shiny piece of jewelry.
 Consequently, there may exist a status of overly shiny.

 As mentioned earlier, rhodium’s high reflectance is what makes plated jewelry remarkably sheen.
 White gold and sterling silver are the most commonly rhodium plated metals, and each contains their own properties and natural luster.